 María recited one of her poems for us.
 Even though I could not understand the words, I could feel the energy in her poem.

 Duñia wanted to take a photo of Barbara and I in the kitchen.

 We had a buffet lunch in q local restaurant.
 I am definitely eating way too much food.

 We rode in the mini-bus to Llanos de Cortés Waterfall.
 We walked down the stone staircase and I discovered that I could find my camera.
 I couldn’t imagine that I had left it in the restaurant but Lee, the bus driver, and I were going to drive back there.
-I wet my long sleeved shirt in the pond to keep cooldnd trudged back up the staircase.
+I wet my long sleeved shirt in the pond to keep cool and trudged back up the staircase.
 Whew – It was in the mini-bus on the back seat where I had been sitting.
-Whew.
-As soon as I found it, I remembered taking it off my arm to put on some sun block.
+What a relief.
+As soon as I found it, I remembered taking it off my arm to put on some sunblock.

 Barbara had seen white monkeys when I was gone.
 Sorry I missed that.
 I did see an Iguana where we were sitting.

 The water level is low this time of the year.
 We went wadding (Barbara went swimming) in the gentle pond and I took a few photos.

 It was wonderful to get cool in the water.